Wabanaki Confederacy: 2016

-The Passamaquoddy will host the 2016 Wabanaki Confederacy Conference.
+The Passamaquoddy were to host the 2016 Wabanaki Confederacy Conference.

 Ceremony at The Pines

 Since the 1990s, members of The Penobscot nation and other members of the Wabanaki Confederacy gather at The Pines on Father Rasle Road in Madison, at the former Nanrantsouak village to remember and honor ancestors massacred by the British on August 22, 1724.
 A ceremony takes place and afterward a traditional Wabanaki meal of roasted corn, salmon, baked beans or moose stew is eaten.
 The tradition was begun by Barry Dana during an overnight sacred run.
 The ceremony began as a private Wabanaki remembrance but now the public is welcome to educate about this history.

 Culture

 Basket art

 Members of the Wabanaki Confederacy are recognized for their fine art basket making.
 Well-known Wabanaki basket makers Molly Neptune Parker, Clara Neptune Keezer, and Fred Tomah have been recognized for their art.
 Parker's grandchild Geo Soctomah Neptune is also a nationally recognized basket artist who is two-spirit and was featured in Vogue magazine in 2022 for their style and earring collection.
-Jeremy Frey received the Best in Class award in the Basketry category at the 2021 Santa Fe Indian Market.
+Jeremy Frey received the Best in Class award in the Basketry category at the 2021 Santa Fe Indian Market, and went on to receive the 2024 Rapaport Prize and a 2025 MacArthur Fellowship for basketweaving.